developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/sapandroid/index.md

     </pageAction2>

 When user prefer to run a script, script should be added inside customscript.xml file.
 Enterprise Browser for SAP contains a CustomScript.xml placed under android_sap folder inside installed directory on the device.

-Below is the entry inside CustomScript.xml
+Below is the entry inside `CustomScript.xml`:

     <CustomScripts>
               <zoomscript>